-- (1) Record of all goods and services procured must be kept. - (2) SCM will be held responsible for the recording of the following Information / documents: - a) List of bids received per bids number, - b) Formal written quotation and their status, - c) Formal complaints register - d) All cases of fraud or corruption reported - e) Gifts register for SCM - f) Stock take reports - (3) (a) All formal quotations / bids awarded above R100 000.00(Vat incl)

-- must be reported to National treasury on monthly basis. - (b) All deviations with supporting approved memo should be reported quarterly to the accounting officer. - (4) Clear reporting templates should be used and correctly populated with accurate data to be a true reflection of the content of awards.
+- (1) Record of all goods and services procured must be kept. - (2) SCM will be held responsible for the recording of the following Information / documents: - a) List of bids received per bids number, - b) Formal written quotation and their status, - c) Formal complaints register - d) All cases of fraud or corruption reported - e) Gifts register for SCM - f) Stock take report - g) Deviations report - (3) All deviations with supporting approved memo should be reported quarterly to council, Provincial Treasury and Auditor General. - (4) Clear reporting templates should be used and correctly populated with accurate data to be a true reflection of the content of awards.